A Secure and Efficient Multi-Object Grasping Detection Approach for Robotic Arms: Conclusion

 \section{Conclusion}

 We propose a new grasping detection model and perform grasping detection in RGB images.
 With the scheme of multi-object multi-grasp, our model improves the mission success ratio of grasping.
 With the help of edge-cloud collaboration, the computing task is transferred to the cloud with powerful computing power, which greatly improves the speed and accuracy of grasp detection.
 The encoder and decoder trained by GAN enable the image to be encrypted while compressing, ensuring the security of privacy.
 The model proves that the combination of autonomous robot grasping and edge-cloud collaboration has great prospects.
 The model achieves 92\% accuracy on the OCID dataset, the image compression ratio reaches 2.03\%, the structural difference value is higher than 0.91, and the average detection speed reaches 13.62fps.
+Furthermore, we have packaged our model as a functional package of the ROS operating system, which can be easily used in actual robotic arm operations.
 In the future, we will improve compression, and refine the distribution of tasks between on-premises and cloud to further improve the efficiency of the model.
 At the same time, our solution can be fully applied to other work of robots to promote the development of the field of robotics.
-This work is also potential in some other fields as federated learning \cite{liu2019lifelong, liu2019federated, zheng2021applications}, cloud-edge cooperate robotics \cite{liuelasticros, liu2021peer},smart city, etc.
+This work is also potential in some other fields as federated learning \cite{liu2019lifelong, liu2019federated, zheng2021applications}, cloud-edge cooperate robotics \cite{liuelasticros, liu2021peer}, data collection \cite{akcindata}, smart city, etc.